azamKhattak24/MADE24/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-Amazon deforestation is an important issue due to its significant impact on global climate change and biodiversity loss.
-This project analyzes the correlation between deforestation, forest fires, and CO₂ emissions in Brazil, using statistical analysis and data visualization techniques.
-The results may provide insights into the broader environmental consequences of deforestation and inform strategies for forest conservation and climate mitigation.
+The Amazon rainforest, the largest on Earth and often referred to as the planet’s lungs, plays a crucial role in regulating global carbon dioxide levels.
+However, over time, extensive deforestation has severely disrupted its ecosystem, making it increasingly susceptible to forest fires.
+These fires not only devastate the forest but also contribute significantly to CO₂ emissions.
+This project explores the correlation between deforestation, forest fires, and CO₂ emissions in Brazil (states that come under the Amazon rainforest Basin), employing statistical analysis and data visualization techniques.

 ## Datasources